pzfreo/violmaking-graphic/index.md

 Please note that in-person attendees will have lunch, tea and coffee included in their booking fee, which is £25.
 The symposium is free for students (but book a place, please!).

+You can book dinner in college if you wish to stay for the concert.

+If you cannot attend in person, streaming tickets are available and only £5.

 If you would like to stay at the college overnight, please see the [West Dean site](https://www.westdean.ac.uk/bed-and-breakfast).